sagebei/cdl/README.md

 CDL is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.

+Directory structure
+- bind: export all the functionality to a python module and provide the bash script install it.
+- core: the key functionality for manipulating triplet-rules and condorcet domains.
+- tools:

 ## Get started with C++
 ```c++
 #include "condorcet_domain.h"